lateef-taiwo/AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/README.md

 ![](./images/savvytek-EFS.png)

-* Create 2 access points - ! for each of the website (wordpress and tooling) so that the files do not overwrite each other when we mount.
+* Create 2 access points - For each of the website (wordpress and tooling) so that the files do not overwrite each other when we mount.

 ![](./images/create-access-point.png)